radiomicsgroup/dMRIMC/README.md

        38, 40, 42, 44, 46, 48, 50, 52, 54, 56, 58, 60, 62, 64, 66, 68, 70,
        72, 74, 76, 78, 80] ms

 making sure of course that Δ $\geq$ δ.
 This leads to a total of `16177` combinations with unique (b,δ,Δ).
 All files describing the protocol can be found at [using_Histo_uSim/protocols/reference_protocol](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/protocols/reference_protocol).
+Some important notes:
-Importantly, note that the minimum bvalue is `300` s/mm<sup>2</sup>: this choice allows us to minimise the contribution of the vascular signal _in vivo_, since our simulations do not account for capillary perfusion.
-Also, our code will exclude from the fitting diffusion measurements that you might have acquired for b-values that are higher/lower than the maximum/minimum b-value that we have simulated.
+* the minimum non-zero bvalue is `300` s/mm<sup>2</sup>: this choice allows us to minimise the contribution of the vascular signal _in vivo_, since our simulations do not account for capillary perfusion;
+* the maximum b-value is `5000` s/mm<sup>2</sup>;
+* **our code will exclude from the fitting diffusion measurements that you might have acquired for b-values that are higher/lower than the maximum/minimum b-value that we have simulated**;
+* **gradient timings Δ or δ that are lower/higher than the minimum/maximum simulated Δ or δ will be kept, but will instead be kept, but will be compared to signals syntesised with the minimum/maximum Δ or δ**, unless you remove such measurements from the input NIFTI beforehand;

-Note that **only pulsed-gradient spin echo (PGSE) protocols are supported**.
+* **only pulsed-gradient spin echo (PGSE) protocols are supported**.

 The synthetic signals stored in the [reference_protocol](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/protocols/reference_protocol) folder are in the format of NumPy matrices where rows represents different microstructures, while columns different measurements in the dMRI protocol.

 ## Signal and parameter arrays